Incremental Methods for Weakly Convex Optimization: Experiments

-We end this subsection with some remarks on the comparison between IPP and IPL.
-They have almost the same performance in \Cref{fig:compare in. alg}.
-However, IPP requires an inner solver for its subproblem in each inner iteration \eqref{eq:incremental proximal point}, which is usually time consuming.
-On the contrary, there exists a closed form solution for each subproblem of IPL for a wide class of weakly convex optimization problems, e.g., when $h$ in \eqref{eq:composit opt} is $\ell_1$ norm or max function which covers all the concrete examples we listed in \Cref{sec:weakly convex examples}.
-This property implies that the update in IPL inner iteration \eqref{eq:incremental prox-linear} is as efficient as IGD.
-Thus, we recommend that IPL is the first choice when its update has a closed form solution due to its low computational load and robustness to initial stepsize $\mu_0$.
-We will omit in the sequel the experiments of IPP as its performance is almost the same to IPL and for saving space.
+We end this subsection by commenting on IPL.
+It can be observed from \Cref{fig:RMS IPL,fig:RMS IPP} that IPL and IPP have nearly the same performance for different choices of the pair of stepsize parameters $(\rho,\mu_0)$.
+However, IPP requires an inner solver for its subproblem \eqref{eq:incremental proximal point}, which renders it computationally inefficient.
+By contrast, there exists a closed-form solution for the subproblem \eqref{eq:incremental prox-linear} of IPL when $h_i$ in \eqref{eq:local linearization} is the absolute value function, which is the case for the RMS problem.
+This implies that the update of IPL is as efficient as that of ISG and much more efficient than the update of IPP.
+Recall that IPL is much more robust than ISG with respect to the choice of the initial stepsize $\mu_0$.
+Thus, we recommend using IPL whenever its subproblem has a closed-form solution.
+In the sequel, we will omit the results of IPP as its performance is almost the same as IPL.